byu-imaal/dohjs/README.md

 **Try sending DoH lookups from your browser - [https://dohjs.org/public](https://dohjs.org/public)**

 # Why dohjs

+There have been a lot of APIs show up over the years to do DNS lookups from JavaScript.
+Now that DNS over HTTPS is an Internet standard, we thought it might be useful to provide a simple library to make things easier.

 According to RFC 8484, one of the use cases of the DNS over HTTPS protocol is